jessequinn/static_site_jessequinn/content/articles/hashicorp-packer.md

 So to quickly explain what happened in the above code, I only used a single builder, `digitalocean`, where I passed several important variables to it.
 At which point, I configured a single `shell` provisioner to install `docker`, `docker-compose`, `nomad`, `vault` and `consul`.
 Afterwards, I use the `file` provisioner to copy specific local files to the snapshot.
-In this case, I copied all my scripts related to nomad, vault, consul, etc so that I can eventually use Terraform to provision a nomad cluster.
+In this case, I copied all my scripts related to nomad, vault, consul, etc so that I can eventually use Terraform to provision a Nomad cluster.

 To make life easier, I am a big fan of `Makefiles`.